 Who is an Internally Displaced Person?

-Internally Displaced People (IDPs) have left their homes due to fear of war, violence, or persecution, but—unlike refugees—have remained in their home country.
+Internally Displaced People (IDPs) have left their homes due to fear of war, violence, or persecution, but have remained in their home country.
 IDPs are protected by their home governments, even if that government is the cause of their displacement.
 Some 41.3 million people are considered internally displaced.

 Where do all these terms come from?

 The terms above are derived from the 1951 Refugee Convention, which clearly spells out the definition of a refugee and the associated legal protection, social rights, and other assistance refugees are eligible for under the Geneva Convention.
-The Convention also tells the countries who adhere to it what obligations to host and protect refugees are in place.
+The Convention also tells the countries who adhere to it what obligations to host and protect refugees are in place, with 145 countries currently signed up to the protocol.

 Are the numbers of global refugees, asylum-seekers and internally displaced people going down?